A Look at Mega Evolutions for the 2018 World Championships

 SUCCESSFUL TEAMS

-Ashton Cox - Top 4 Oceania Internationals + 2nd Place Collinsville and Charlotte Regionals
+Ashton Cox - Top 4 Oceania International + 2nd Place Collinsville and Charlotte Regionals

 Len Deuel - Top 8 North American Internationals